I love seeing how the raw versions of businesses walk into Nailab and we take them to the next level.”

-During the LEAP² Fintech Challenge, fintech entrepreneurs in Mombasa were challenged to give their innovations a boost through crowdfunding.
-Out of the 10 innovations that registered their innovations online for crowdfunding, 8 were able to hit the 50% mark and to complement their efforts they received a matching fund from Close the Gap.
+This challenge was done in the coastal region, targeting women techpreneurs and male entrepreneurs with innovations that were geared towards women.
+Out of the 10 innovations that did their crowdfunding, 5 were able to hit the 50% mark and received a match fund from Close the Gap.
 The innovations that got the matching fund are:

 The LEAP² Innovative Light & Circular Economy challenge had a keen interest in businesses focused on waste recycling and renewable energy.
 The challenge targeted businesses that are achieving tangible, social and environmental impact while still making profits.
 Out of the 10 innovations that went through crowdfunding 7 managed to hit the 50% mark and got a match fund.
 The innovations that got the matching fund ar Clemence Mwanjala- Techlens